-In various machine learning problems, bag-of-words (BoW) representation, i.e., a multiset of features, is widely used as a simple and general data representation^{1}.
+In various machine learning problems, bag-of-words (BoW) representation, i.e., a multiset of features, is widely used as a simple and general data representation 1.
 In natural language processing, BoW is used to represent a document in where each feature corresponds to a word appearing in the document.
 Although a document can be treated as a word sequence, there are many cases where the original word sequences are unavailable and only BoW data are available because the original data contain privacy information, public datasets have been already preprosessed, and some words with unnecessary part-of-speech tags are removed.
 In bioinformatics, BoW is used to represent a protein structure, where each feature is a substructure of the protein structure [16].
-Other examples include BoW of tags and key-phrases to search objects [20] and BoW of individuals to represent groups in group recommendation [1].
+In information retrieval, BoW of tags and key-phrases are often used for searching objects [20].
+In recommender systems, BoW of individuals to represent a group are used in contexts of group recommendation [1], and categorical features such as gender, age groups and race are also represented as a BoW in user-item recommendation.

 In this study, we propose a deep learning model for BoW data.
-Deep learning is successfully used in many areas, such as image recognition, machine translation and automatic game playing [6, 21, 5].
-Deep learning allows extracting effective representations from complicated data, such as images and game of Go [17], because of its high flexibility.
-However, with BoW data, deep learning models are often outperformed by kernel methods such as support vector machines (SVMs) [10], where each sample is simply transformed into a fixed-length count vector for the input.
-Therefore, an approach to handle the BoW data effectively is needed to improve the deep learning performance.
+Deep learning is successfully used in many areas, such as image recognition, machine translation and automatic game playing [5], [6], [21].
+Deep learning allows extracting effective representations from complicated data, such as images and game of

 The proposed method assumes that each feature is associated with a latent vector, and each sample is represented by the distribution of the latent vectors of features contained in the sample.
 The concept underlying this method was first introduced in the framework of SVMs [25], and it was shown that SVMs using this concept achieve better performance than those with BoW count vector inputs.
 Input uncertainty is incorporated by representing a sample as a distribution, and the relationship between features is captured by the latent vectors.
 We employ kernel mean embeddings [18] to represent distributions nonparametrically, where a distribution is represented as a point in a reproducing kernel Hilbert space (RKHS), (which is known as the kernel mean) without the need to define parametric distributions.
 A kernel mean embedding can be directly incorporated into kernel methods, such as SVMs [25] and Gaussian processes [26].
 However, it cannot be directly incorporated into deep learning because the explicit value of the kernel mean is unavailable; it is indirectly accessible via inner product.
 With the proposed method, a random Fourier feature (RFF) algorithm [14] is used to obtain explicit values of the kernel mean efficiently.
-In particular, first, we obtain randomized feature vectors, which are approximations of the latent vectors in the RKHS, by applying the RFF algorithm to each of the latent vectors.
-Then, we compute the mean of the randomized feature vectors associated with each sample.
-The mean vector is an approximation of the kernel mean of the sample, and it preserves all a) yoshikawa@stair.center
+In particular, first, we obtain randomized feature vectors, which are approximations of the latent vectors in the RKHS, by applying the RFF algorithm to each of the latent